encoredev/encore/docs/develop/auth.md

 Encore applications can designate a special function to handle authentication, by defining a function and annotating it with `//encore:authhandler`.
-This annotation tells Encore to run the function whenever an incoming API call contains an authentication token.
+This annotation tells Encore to run the function whenever an incoming API call contains authentication data.

-The auth handler is responsible for validating the incoming authentication token and returning an `auth.UID` (a string type representing a **user id**).
+The auth handler is responsible for validating the incoming authentication data and returning an `auth.UID` (a string type representing a **user id**).
 The `auth.UID` can be whatever you wish, but in practice it usually maps directly to the primary key stored in a user table (either defined in the Encore service or in an external service like Firebase or Okta).